sonatype/nexus-public/README.md

 The `nexus-base-template` assembly is used as the basis for the official Sonatype Nexus distributions.

+## License

+This project is licensed under the Eclipse Public License - v 1.0, you can read the full text [here](LICENSE.txt)

 ## Getting help

 Looking to contribute to our code but need some help?
 There's a few ways to get information or our attention: